 - Learn about famous artists.

-For over 40 years, Janet Crawley has been in love with teaching art to children and continues to be inspired by their marvelous imaginations.
+For more than 40 years, Janet Crawley has been in love with teaching art to children and continues to be inspired by their marvelous imaginations.
 Janet has a Masters in Art Education and is a resident artist at Moshier Community Art Center in Seattle.
 She is especially good at inspiring creativity and imagination in children.

 Enroll Your Child Now